pokt-network/docs/paths/node-runner/zero-to-node/server-setup.md

 To create a new user and home directory, enter the following commands:

-1. Create a new user named `pocket`, add it to the `sudo` group, and set the default shell to `bash`:
+1. Create a new user named `pocket`, add it to the `sudo` group, and set the default shell to `bash`.
+If you want to specify the location of the home directory, you can use the `-d` option followed by the path to the home directory:
     ```bash
     useradd -m -g sudo -s /bin/bash pocket && passwd pocket
     ```

-    {% hint style="warning" %}
-    If you want to specify the location of the home directory, you can use the `-d` option followed by the path to the home directory.
-    {% endhint %}

 2. For the rest of this guide, we'll be using the `pocket` user.
 So now that the `pocket` user is created, you can switch from using `root` to the `pocket` user with the following command:

     ```bash